dwarrier/etherclear_frontend/README.md

 # etherclear_frontend
-Frontend assets for the Etherclear dapp.
+Frontend assets for the Etherclear dapp